lavalink-devs/Lavalink/IMPLEMENTATION.md

 }
 ```

-If the identifier leads to a playlist, `playlistInfo` will contain two properties, `name` and `selectedTrack`
+If the identifier leads to a playlist, `playlistInfo` will contain two properties, `name` and `selectedTrack`(-1 if no selectedTrack found)
 ```json
 {
   "loadType": "PLAYLIST_LOADED",